 Started with a genuine half table

-- The system manages their score correctly - they are awarded their average for the session for every board they do not play.
+The system manages the score correctly - a sitting-out pair is awarded their average for the session for every board they do not play.

 Started with full tables, but a pair left

-that contestant are cancelled.
-To do this, you must use the destroy pair functionality in Advanced.
+Destroy the missing pair, so that all their results are erased and they become a sitout.
+To do this, use the destroy pair functionality in Advanced.
 (See Game in Progress)

 Started with a genuine half table, but the seats still appear open

-- The likely cause here is a person sat in one of the seats by accident and the director clicked Start Round 1.
+The likely cause here is a person sat in one of the seats by accident and the director clicked Start Round 1.
+Alternatively, the session started with a half-table, then the director accidentally clicked Open the EW seats or Open the NS seats.

 Genuine skipped board, because of lateness, or bridge reason